avishnyak/sharp-libvips/README.md

 [Apache 2.0 Licence](https://github.com/lovell/sharp-libvips/blob/master/LICENSE).

-The shared libraries contained in the tarballs are distributed under the terms of the following licences, all of which are compatible with the Apache 2.0 Licence.
+The shared libraries contained in the tarballs are distributed under the terms of the following licences.
+Note: Some of the licenses are GPL.
+Please use the upstream binaries if this is a problem for your project.

 Use of libraries under the terms of the LGPLv3 is via the "any later version" clause of the LGPLv2 or LGPLv2.1.